mkimuci/ioling/pages/Problems/05_avg_scores.md

   text: "Average scores per problem for each year"
 ---

 Below you can see the average scores (out of 20) for each individual contest problem featured at the IOL.
-Click on a score to go to that problem's page.
+Click on the problem name to go to that problem's page.

 {% include ioling/avg_scores.html %}